BenNeise/bennneise.github.io/_posts/2010-01-22-changing-drive-letter-assignments-after-deploying-a-virtual-machine-from-a-template.markdown

 ---

-WeÔÇÖve had an ongoing problem with ÔÇ£SequencingÔÇØ machines for [Microsoft Application Virtualisation](http://en.wikipedia.org/wiki/Microsoft_Application_Virtualization) (formerly SoftGrid).
+We've had an ongoing problem with "Sequencing" machines for [Microsoft Application Virtualisation](http://en.wikipedia.org/wiki/Microsoft_Application_Virtualization) (formerly SoftGrid).
 The virtual machine template is correctly set up with a secondary drive set to Q:\ (the drive letter is integral to the sequencing process).
-However, when the machines are deployed from the template, the Sysprep part of the customization process [results in the drive being ÔÇ£resetÔÇØ](http://social.technet.microsoft.com/forums/en-US/itprovistadeployment/thread/694daccd-a48d-4529-9aaa-555cda297038) to the lowest available ÔÇô in this case D:\.
+However, when the machines are deployed from the template, the Sysprep part of the customization process [results in the drive being "reset"](http://social.technet.microsoft.com/forums/en-US/itprovistadeployment/thread/694daccd-a48d-4529-9aaa-555cda297038) to the lowest available ÔÇô in this case D:\.

 At first, we manually changed these assignments using the Disk Management MMC before setting the drives to non-persistent.
-Lately, IÔÇÖve been using a DISKPART script, which speeds up the process, but still requires logging into each machine.
+Lately, I've been using a DISKPART script, which speeds up the process, but still requires logging into each machine.

-I saw Arnim [van LieshoutÔÇÖs post on **Invoke-VMScript** yesterday](http://www.van-lieshout.com/2010/01/powercli-get-wmi-info-from-isolated-guests/), and realised that this could be used to run the DISKPART script on multiple machines.
-In order to get the TXT file used by DISKPART onto the machine, IÔÇÖm also using the **Copy-VMGuestFile** command found in [PowerCLI 4.0 Update 1](http://www.vmware.com/support/developer/windowstoolkit/wintk40u1/windowstoolkit40U1-200911-releasenotes.html).
+I saw Arnim [van Lieshout's post on **Invoke-VMScript** yesterday](http://www.van-lieshout.com/2010/01/powercli-get-wmi-info-from-isolated-guests/), and realised that this could be used to run the DISKPART script on multiple machines.
+In order to get the TXT file used by DISKPART onto the machine, I'm also using the **Copy-VMGuestFile** command found in [PowerCLI 4.0 Update 1](http://www.vmware.com/support/developer/windowstoolkit/wintk40u1/windowstoolkit40U1-200911-releasenotes.html).

 ```
 # Change drive letter assignment from D to Q